Ann Mount: Looking Back and Ahead

 Soon, Ann gave up making ads to pursue more creatively satisfying work.
 After her first gallery show in Atlanta in 1968, there would be no turning back.

 Mount: We went home, came back, and I ran up to my little place, where I had my paintings, and I was horrified.
 There was, like, two missing.
 And I remember telling your granddad, "Oh, someone has stolen my paintings."
 What had happened was they had sold.
 It was like, "Oh my goodness!"
 It was a thrill.
 So I thought, "Oh, I've really got the bug now.
 This is really great.
 So I'll go home and paint two more."

 The South that Ann depicts has all but disappeared.
 Drawing on family lore and expeditions into the countryside, she illustrates stories of a South struggling to rebuild in the aftermath of a devastating war.

-This lineage of strong Southern women continues with Ann Mount.
-Now 86 years old, she battles arthritis to maintain the artistic practice she's fought so hard for.
+And this lineage of strong Southern women continues with Ann Mount.
+Now 86-years-old, she battles arthritis to maintain the artistic practice she's fought so hard for.

 Mount: It's just a series of solving problems.
 And I hate to give that up.
 I really do.
 In fact, I'm finding other things.
 I'm working a lot with alcohol inks now.
 They're amazing.
 You have no control over them at all.
 You just pour them on, and you put alcohol on them, and they—and they do all these interesting things.
 Then, if you're a realist, like I am—which, I fight this complete process of being out of control—you can mask off certain areas, or you can either find things in this abstract thing.
 But I'm thinking, if this gets worse, then I might be able to do that.
 The colors are great.
 It's really interesting.
 I'm looking ahead.